woshilapin/kirin/documentation/internal_format.md

-navitia_token | String, Optional | Navitia token to be used while calling navitia to retrieve corresponding element feed_url | String, Optional | Url to retrieve the realtime information feed (for polled sources) connector_type | Enum, Required | Type of connector (possible values are `cots`, `gtfs-rt`) is_active | Boolean, Required | Used to activate/deactivate the kirin service for the contributor
+navitia_token | String, Optional | Navitia token to be used while calling navitia to retrieve corresponding element feed_url | String, Optional | Url to retrieve the realtime information feed (for polled sources) connector_type | Enum, Required | Type of connector (possible values are `cots`, `gtfs-rt`) is_active | Boolean, Optional | Used to activate/deactivate the kirin service for the contributor (default value `true`)

 ### RealTimeUpdate
 Received raw data from a Real Time Update.